 You can target specific demographics with social media ads.
 Email marketing to current customers is another option, and you could use geofencing to focus on specific ZIP codes near the business.

-National Chicken Wing Day (July 29): Chicken wings are a favorite for many consumers.
+National Chicken Wing Day (July 29): Chicken wings are a favorite of many.
 It’s a perennial for parties and has become something chefs experiment with, adding new fusion flavors.
-Talk to restaurants about promotions for 25-cent wings on that day for eat-in or carryout.
+Talk to restaurants about promotions for 25-cent wings for eat-in or carryout on that day.
 Look back through previous campaigns to find restaurants that previously did wing specials for major sporting events.
 They should capitalize on wing day!
 Grocery stores are another target.
 Recommend OTT/CTV, social display ads and email marketing.

 July National Day Campaign Ideas: Drinks, Treats, Wings and More

-Your clients will appreciate that you come to the table with ideas.
-They don’t have the time or expertise to come up with these.
-When you present them, it helps build your relationship and their loyalty.
+Your clients will appreciate that you come to the table with ideas that they may not have the time or expertise to think of.
+When you present these concepts, it helps build your relationship and their loyalty.
 It can set you apart from any other broadcast salesperson who might be vying for their attention.

 Want more great ideas?
 Be sure to subscribe to Aspire!